hsmi135/Intro_Week1/README.md

   - Mac
   - Linux

+- Some fundamentals
+  - Memory (RAM)
+  - File store (hard drives)
+  - CPU
+  - GPU

+- Unix Filesystem
  	- The Unix root (/)
    		- The very base of the filesystem
 	- Absolute paths
 		- All absolute paths begin at the root- start with /
 	- Relative paths
-	- dont start with /
+		- Don't start with /
 		- Working directories
 		- Shortcuts for current and parent directories
 	- Hidden files and folders
 		- Names begin with `.`
 		- Usually used for configuration files

 ```